hemantkkh/Leads-Scoring-Case-Study/README.md

 # Leads-Scoring-Case-Study
 This case study tells about the important factors for a education company which can be looked at for targetting customer with high coversion rate.
+At first data is cleaned.
+Then logistic model is fitted to the train data and tested with the test data.
+The result of the models gives customer with features who have the highest conversion rate for joining the case.
+Hence, targetting these customers would save the resources of the company.